Elyse Yurth Adlen, Program Director

 Amy is a Colorado native who has been involved in early childhood education since her first job as a teacher's assistant in high school.
 After leaving the field for several years to support her family, she returned to college to complete a BA in Contemplative Education which allowed the study of education through the lens of psychology and child development, sociology and the ecological system, and holistic philosophy and practice.
 She has worked with mentor teachers within the Reggio Approach while continuing her research of educational philosophy before taking a mentoring and leadership role herself.

 During summer breaks, Amy has worked with children and families struggling with hardships including low SES, special rights of children on the developmental spectrum, and mental illness.
 This work has reinforced in her the desire to provide loving early childhood care and support for children and families, as well as recognizing the importance of a child led approach to learning.
-She is passionate about her work and looks forward to working at Plum Hill.
+She is passionate about her work within ECE.

 Margita Curtic, Lead Teacher